krishealty/ducky-virus/README.md

 ## About
-Simple Bash script program to Factory reset and soft Brick an Android device (Support Andoroid 10+), however, the data can be recovered ONLY by the Antivirus provided in the program itself.
+Simple Bash script program to Factory reset and soft Brick an Android device (Supports Android 10+), however, the data can be recovered ONLY by the Antivirus provided in the program itself.

 ## Features
 * Factory Reset